seungwonpark/seungwonpark.github.io/_pages/front.md

 Hello there!

 I'm physics & CS undergrad. student at Seoul National University.
-Currently, I'm working as a Head AI Scientist at [MINDsLab Inc.](https://mindslab.ai)
+Previously, I worked as a Head AI Scientist at [MINDsLab Inc.](https://mindslab.ai)

 I love reading & implementing deep learning papers and sharing ideas of them with others.